 In the eight decades since Walker Evans’s automotive excursions into rural and small-town America, so many gifted and less gifted photographers have pointed their cameras at the roadside landscape that one might be excused for thinking that the subject (as well as the viewers) must be exhausted by now.
 Who, really, needs to take or see more photographs of peeling billboards, gas stations, cheap motels, grain elevators, sagging barns, decomposing truck carcasses, and all the other roadside paraphernalia that have come to epitomize the American way?

 Whether the photos live up to these lofty ambitions I leave to the viewer to decide.
 One thing I think they do accomplish is to shed some sorely needed light on a part of the country that only recently reminded everyone of its very existence.
-What burst without apparent warning onto the national political stage has been stewing here for a long time, its ingredients visible to anyone who cared to look.
+What burst forth without apparent warning onto the national political stage in 2016 has been stewing here for a long time, its ingredients visible to anyone who cared to look.

 Few people show up in the images.
 This is less a deliberate choice on my part than a reflection of the sights that make me hit the brakes.
 There are people inside cars and trucks everywhere, to be sure, even on the remotest country lane.
 But they tend to remain inside and incommunicado.
 The few pedestrians I do encounter prefer—out of politeness, shyness, or suspicion—to steer clear of the frame.
 If the images tell nonetheless of people, it is through traces of their activities.
 The images are, hopefully, a bit like artifacts from an archeological dig, which hold intriguing insights into the culture that left them behind but may raise more questions than they answer.